-The fifth of six cross-curricular lesson plans on British Airways in Europe for Primary or Elementary School children using songs and animations, poetry analysis and writing, music analysis, instrument making, art projects and play ideas.
+The fifth of six cross-curricular lesson plans on Songs of the Skies & Holidays for Primary or Elementary School children using songs and animations, poetry analysis and writing, music analysis, instrument making, art projects and play ideas.

 Où est Lyon?

 Animation by Paula Downes, music by Andrew Downes, poetry by primary school children coached by Julie Boden.